-- are a member of the Methodist Church.
-It is noted that, as a matter of good practice, the expectations and boundaries of all voluntary roles should also be explicit. - 3.6.6.
+- 3.4.5.
+Those who line manage or supervise lay employees should be careful not to allow boundary slippage, ie people should be clear what they undertake because they are paid to do so and distinguish this from anything they may do voluntarily because they are a member of the Methodist Church.
+It is noted that, as a matter of good practice, the expectations and boundaries of all voluntary roles should also be explicit. - 3.4.6.
 It is important to recognise that many Methodists undertake employment within and outside of the Methodist Church out of a deep sense of vocation, which may stretch over several different employed positions during the course of their working life.
 For many employed positions within the Methodist Church, however, there is no requirement that the person be a Methodist or a Christian.
 Therefore, for some roles and for some employees vocation will be a significant factor, while for others it will not.
-This prompts further reflection on which roles it is essential for the role holder to be a Christian and for which roles it is essential that they are a member of the Methodist Church. - 3.6.7.
-Further reflection on issues of employed lay ministry will be brought to the 2021 Conference.
+This prompts further reflection on which roles it is essential for the role holder to be a Christian and for which roles it is essential that they are a member of the Methodist Church.

-3.7.
+3.5.
 Endings

-- 3.7.1.
-The work on Local Lay-Pastors (see section 4 below) involved some discussion about the endings of appointments and, of course, many aspects of such endings are common to the wide variety of roles in the life of the Church, including employed roles, those undertaken voluntarily and presbyteral and diaconal appointments.
+- 3.5.1.
+The work on Local Lay-Pastors (see section 4 below) involved some discussion about the endings of appointments and, of course, many aspects of such endings are common to the wide variety of roles in the life of the Church, including employed roles, those undertaken voluntarily, and presbyteral and diaconal appointments.
 Endings bring with them a sense of loss.
 Often there is also cause for celebration of what has been achieved and appreciation of the gifts and graces which the particular person has brought to the role.
-Sometimes endings can be difficult, particularly if there are different views on the timing of the ending and the way in which it has come about. - 3.7.2.
-Members of the Methodist Church are encouraged to reflect on endings in different areas of the Church's life, and to think about how the ending of a role or piece of work might be handled from the outset.
-The initial term of office needs to be clear from the start.
-At the beginning of any appointment it is important to establish the process for deciding whether and when something ends, boundary issues (including confidentiality) when there is a continuing relationship, other matters of good practice and expectations, and whether there will be any liturgical act. - 3.7.3.
-Questions of power and authority often arise when someone ceases a role but is still part of the community.
-This can happen in various situations including for supernumeraries and for Local Lay-Pastors and lay employees who are members of the Church.
-The need for succession planning in many areas of the Church's life is also of concern.
-It is therefore intended that the matters noted in this section will be given some further consideration and a fuller reflection brought to the 2021 Conference in order to help resource such conversations in churches, Circuits and Districts.
+Sometimes endings can be difficult, particularly if there are different views on the timing of the ending and the way in which it has come about. - 3.5.2.
+Members of the Methodist Church are encouraged to reflect on endings in different areas of the Church's life, and to think about how the ending of a role or piece of work might be handled from the outset, including questions of ongoing pastoral support for the person concerned.
+There may be particular tensions if someone is likely to remain within the particular community, and also if an extension to an appointment or role is sought but not granted.
+It is helpful for there to be a period of time (of at least three months and usually a year for ministers) during which the individual has no active engagement in the pastoral ministry of the relevant Local Church(es).
+This provides an opportunity for everyone to adjust to the new reality.